AdibMostafavi/Link-Size-Calculator/README.md

 ## 📌 About The Project

-**Link Size Calculator** is a lightweight and simple tool that calculates the character length of URLs or links.
+**Link Size Calculator** is a simple web application built with HTML, CSS, and JavaScript that calculates the size of files from direct download links.

-This project is useful for:
-- URL length checking
-- Short-link testing
-- Input validation
-- Educational purposes
+The application sends a request to the provided URL and reads the response headers to estimate the file size without downloading the whole file.

 ---

 ## ✨ Features

+✅ Calculate file size from URL
 ✅ Fast and lightweight
-✅ Easy to use
+✅ Responsive UI
-✅ Beginner-friendly
+✅ No frameworks used
+✅ Pure HTML, CSS & JavaScript
-✅ Clean project structure
+✅ Beginner-friendly project

-✅ Open-source
+---

+## 🛠 Built With

+* HTML5
+* CSS3
+* JavaScript (Vanilla JS)

 ---